City Guides

 Utilities, groceries, childcare, gas, and insurance

 While housing dominates most budgets, everyday expenses also shape what it really costs to live in Kelowna.
-From grocery bills to childcare and transportation, newcomers often find these costs higher than expected compared with smaller Canadian cities.
+Budget roughly:

-Gas: $1.70–$1.82/L, consistently higher than the national average but slightly cheaper than Vancouver.
+• Gas: consistently above the national average, though usually a little cheaper than Vancouver.

-Car Insurance: Around $120/month, with newcomers and younger drivers paying more.
+• Car insurance: roughly $130–$170/month through ICBC for a clean-record driver (basic plus optional), with newcomers and younger drivers paying more.

 What are the best neighbourhoods in Kelowna?

-Kelowna’s neighbourhoods offer something for every lifestyle; from family-focused suburbs to energetic urban districts and affordable communities.
-Whether you’re raising kids, starting a career, or looking for more space at a lower price, there’s a corner of Kelowna that fits.
+Kelowna’s neighbourhoods offer something for every lifestyle — from family-focused suburbs to energetic urban districts and more affordable communities.

 Top neighbourhoods for families

-Lower Mission: A favourite for lakeside living and an active lifestyle, Lower Mission offers access to Kelowna’s best beaches, the Mission Creek Greenway, and recreation hubs like the H2O Centre.
-With top-rated schools and a mix of character homes, modern builds, and condos, it’s a community with long-term appeal.
+Lower Mission: A favourite for lakeside living, Lower Mission offers access to Kelowna’s best beaches, the Mission Creek Greenway, and recreation hubs like the H2O Centre.
+With well-regarded schools and a mix of character homes, modern builds, and condos, it’s a community with long-term appeal.

 Best neighbourhoods for young professionals

-Downtown Kelowna: The heart of the city, Downtown is vibrant, walkable, and full of energy.
-Young professionals enjoy its events, nightlife, unique shops, and waterfront living, alongside a growing number of modern condos and new developments.
+Downtown Kelowna: The heart of the city — vibrant, walkable, and full of energy.
+Young professionals enjoy its events, nightlife, unique shops, and waterfront living, alongside a growing number of modern condos.

-Pandosy Village: Trendy and laid-back, this urban pocket blends cafes, patios, restaurants, and boutique shops with quick commutes to downtown and Okanagan College.
-Beach access and a youthful, social vibe make it especially appealing for singles and young professionals.
+Pandosy Village: Trendy and laid-back, this urban pocket blends cafes, patios, and boutique shops with quick commutes to downtown and Okanagan College.
+Beach access and a youthful vibe make it especially appealing for singles and young professionals.

-Rutland: Kelowna’s most affordable major neighbourhood, Rutland offers average home prices around $835K and condos starting in the $300Ks.
-It’s a family-friendly, multicultural community with strong access to schools, recreation, and UBC Okanagan.
-Its evolving downtown core and sports facilities add to its appeal.
+Rutland: Kelowna’s most affordable major neighbourhood, Rutland is a family-friendly, multicultural community with strong access to schools, recreation, and UBC Okanagan.
+Its evolving core and sports facilities add to its appeal.

-West Kelowna: Just across the bridge, West Kelowna offers more space for the dollar, along with strong schools, family amenities, and growing retail centres.
-Neighbourhoods like Shannon Lake, Rose Valley, and Tallus Ridge combine natural surroundings with newer developments, making it a popular choice for those seeking affordability without sacrificing lifestyle.
+West Kelowna: Just across the William R. Bennett Bridge, West Kelowna offers more space for the dollar, along with solid schools and growing retail.
+Neighbourhoods like Shannon Lake, Rose Valley, and Tallus Ridge combine natural surroundings with newer developments.

 Job market and economy

-Tourism and wine are still at the heart of the local economy.
-Tourism alone generates more than $2.4 billion annually and supports over 12,600 jobs in hospitality, events, and recreation.
-With 40+ wineries nearby, you’ll also see plenty of seasonal openings during summer and harvest.
+Tourism and wine are still at the heart of it.
+Tourism generates about $2.4 billion a year and supports close to 12,600 jobs in hospitality, events, and recreation, making it the region’s fourth-largest employer.
+With 40+ wineries nearby, seasonal openings spike in summer and at harvest.

 Education in Kelowna

-Kelowna offers a diverse, high-quality education system spanning public and private schools through to post-secondary institutions.
+Kelowna offers a diverse education system spanning public and private schools through to post-secondary.

 Primary and secondary schools